 To find the best Fujifilm cameras, you’ll need to determine the features that are right for you and your home.
-We recommend that you favor easy to use cameras built with lightweight, durable metals alloys like magnesium alloy or high-test plastics for kid’s and casual cameras, with modern sensors and processors capable of resolutions of at least 20 megapixels and 1080p/60FPS video.
-Features like 10x optical zoom, image stabilizers, high speed/high point count autofocus, and connectivity like WiFi, SD cards, mobile apps are all desirable.
+We recommend that you favor easy-to-use cameras built with lightweight, durable metal alloys like magnesium alloy or high-test plastics for kid’s and casual cameras, with modern sensors and processors capable of resolutions of at least 20 megapixels and 1080p/60FPS video.
+Features like 10x optical zoom, image stabilizers, high speed/high point count autofocus, and connectivity like WiFi, SD cards, and mobile apps are all desirable.

 After analyzing hundreds of reviews amongst a multitude of products with varying price points and features, we’ve determined that the Fujifilm X-T30 is the best Fujifilm camera you can buy on the market today.
 Keep reading about this and our other top picks to learn more and choose the best digital camera for you.

 WHY WE LIKE IT: The best all-around choice for both intermediate and professional users and beginners looking for their first serious camera at a medium price range, it features excellent image resolution, HD video capture, and advanced still and video autofocus with a design easy to use for all levels of experience.

 - 4K/30fps video capture